hzi-bifo/AMR_benchmarking/README.md

 TODO:

 - We provide a python file starting from the beginning to the end, w.r.t.
 Patric genomic data.
-The origianl is w.r.t. raw sequence data.
+The original is w.r.t. raw sequence data.
 - We rewrite the python codes, changing from Python 2 to Python 3, and adapting to the benchmarking situation, i.e. more species and antibiotic combinations.
-The codes modified for that purpuse are renamed as *original_name + "\_khuModified".*
+The codes modified for that purpose are renamed as *original_name + "\_khuModified".*
 - We rewrite the hard-coding codes related to multi-species feature merging, so that it can be used with more flexibility.
 - For the multi-species model, when generating the AMR GPA feature, we considering AMR genes from all the species together.
 In the original work, they treat each species' GPA information separately.???TO BE check!